 When importing a used U.S. vehicle into Trinidad and Tobago, you will first need to clear that vehicle through U.S. customs.
 Thankfully, this is an incredibly simple process, only requiring that you submit your used vehicle and the appropriate documentation to customs at least 72 hours in advance of your ship date.

-As far as documentation is concerned, you will need to make sure that you have the Original Certificate of Title for your used car.
+As far as documentation is concerned, you need to have the original Certificate of Title for your used car.
 In addition to this, you will also need one of the following:

 - One (1) Certified Copy of the Original Certificate of Title OR